Helping You with Your Insurance Complaint

 Health Plan Complaints

-If you have a self-funded health plan through a government or church employer, follow the appeals procedures in your benefits booklet and other plan documents.
+If you have a complaint against a self-funded health plan offered by a government or church employer, follow the complaint procedures in your benefits booklet and other plan documents.

-If the plan is self-funded and offered by a private sector employer or union, file a complaint with the Dallas office of the U.S. Department of Labor’s Employee Benefits Security Administration
+If the plan is self-funded and offered by a private-sector employer or union, file a complaint with the Dallas Regional Office of the U.S. Department of Labor’s Employee Benefits Security Administration:

 525 South Griffin St, Room 900